Passport to English Logo

 Instructions

-According to the article, which of the following things can people who are compulsive shoppers do to try to control their addiction?
+According to the article, which of the following tips can compulsive shoppers follow to try to control their addiction?
 (Select three)

 Writing

 Imagine that a friend of yours has a shopping addiction.
-Write a letter to him/her giving advice.
-Write on a paper or on our blog.
+Write him a letter giving him advice.

 Next